PD-Mera/tic-tac-toe/README.md

     - `\N{party popper}` will render the 🎉 emoji
     - `\N{neutral face}` will render the 😐 emoji

+- Using `functools.partial()` to produce a new function with fewer parameters by prepopulating one or more of the original function’s arguments with concrete values

 ## TODO

 - Continue [Step 4: Equip the Computer With Artificial Intelligence](https://realpython.com/tic-tac-toe-ai-python/#step-4-equip-the-computer-with-artificial-intelligence) to create unnbeatble AI bot